 So, here is the idea I have and it is what I have been working on lately - an Intelligent Dew Shield - iDewShield (again, the dreaded Apple Computers naming convention) based on the Arduino Controller.

 The idea is rather simple but should be very effective.
 Relative Humidity and Ambient Temperature sensors collect air data and the controller calculates the Dew Point.
 Then a few degrees of difference are added to the dew point temperature in order to makeup for acquisition inaccuracy and to introduce thermal "inertia".
-An angled Infra-Red Temperature sensor takes sample of the front lens temperature through a hole in the dew shield - no obstruction of the lens and safe way to sample the temperature from a distance.
+An angled Infrared Temperature sensor takes sample of the front lens (actually the back of the secondary mirror holder) temperature through a hole in the dew shield - no obstruction of the lens and safe way to sample the temperature from a distance.
 This data is fed to a comparator which controls a Pulse-Width Modulation circuit for the Heater Strip.

 Knowing the exact Dew Point allows the system to heat just a few degrees above it to prevent condensation.

 The main advantage of iDewShiled is that - there is no danger of excessively heating the lens and it will be a tremendous energy-saver when operated on battery.
 Because the lens temperature will be just what is needed to prevent dew from forming and not more, internal air movement due to convection will be minimized in the OTA.
 Finally, no modification to the telescope is needed - the iDewShield attached to the front with a Velcro strip just like a regular flexible Dew Shield.
-Adjusting the distance between the IR sensor opening and the front edge of the OTA allows for a precise "spot" measuring of the lens temperature as the sensor has a tight directional pick-up pattern.
+Adjusting the distance between the IR sensor opening and the front edge of the OTA allows for a precise "spot" measuring of the secondary mirror temperature (which is mounted on the corrective lens) as the sensor has a tight directional pick-up pattern.

 A red LCD display with variable brightness, will allow the user to monitor lens temperature, air temperature, air humidity and calculated dew point.
 The controller will also include low voltage alarm and a voltage shut-down threshold.
 Calibration constants for all 3 sensors can be entered using a simple 3-button interface.